Build a Brand Voice That Matches Your Ambitions

 The problem is that voice-building doesn’t always get the attention it deserves because there’s always something bigger out front—always some fire to deal with that’s more important.

 The uniqueness of the current moment, however, could be an opportunity to fine-tune your organization’s voice.
-Many organizations, associations included, are struggling to respond to the pandemic and the broader cultural movement around Black Lives Matter.
-And during this once-in-a-lifetime period of restricted budgets and disrupted schedules, the essence of your brand—your voice—suddenly matters a lot more than ever to your membership and to the public.
+Many organizations, associations included, have found it hard to break through amid charged cultural moments such as the pandemic, the Black Lives Matter movement, the strife around the 2020 election, and the recent overturning of Roe v.
+Wade.
+With budgets still tight and in-person meetings only now getting back off the ground, the essence of your brand—your voice—suddenly matters more than ever to your membership and the public.

 Build Your Voice From Scratch

-If, for example, your organization struggled to find the right tone during the recent Black Lives Matter protests, an inflexible brand voice might be the reason.
-(To be fair, a lot of organizations were similarly challenged, as a recent Morning Consult survey shows.)
-The result is a moment when your voice wavers a little, unsure of what to say next.
+If, for example, your organization struggled to find the right tone during recent debates on racism, abortion, and COVID-19, an inflexible brand voice might be the reason.
+(To be fair, a lot of organizations have been similarly challenged, as a 2020 Morning Consult survey shows.)
+These struggles can result in moments when your voice wavers a little, unsure of what to say next.

 With the right framework—say, an effective social governance policy that helps guide your responses on Twitter and Facebook—you can deal with these moments effectively.

 One great example of an organization that has developed an authentic voice is the email marketing service MailChimp.
-Its in-depth content style guide covers things both broad for “voice and tone” (it says it has a plain-spoken voice, with a dry sense of humor and a goal “to demystify B2B-speak”) and incredibly specific (it has four different styles for its technical guides, and they vary by target audience).
+Its in-depth content style guide covers things both broad for “voice and tone” (it says it has a plain-spoken voice, with a dry sense of humor and a goal “to demystify B2B-speak”) and incredibly specific (the company develops structured content guides for its more technical needs).

-This flexibility allows MailChimp to do things that few brands of its nature can.
+This flexibility allows MailChimp to do things that few brands of its stature can.
 For example, the company has significant original content offerings that include podcasts, original series, and acquired content.
+(It recently launched a podcast with the Icelandic musician Björk in which the artist explores her groundbreaking records.)
 The one thing that’s pulling it all together?
 That authentic voice.

 The result is that MailChimp is in control of its defining characteristics.
-And because the company put in the work upfront, everyone in the office can contribute, not just a star player.
+And because the company puts in the work upfront, everyone in the office can contribute, not just a star player.

 The Potential of an Authentic Voice

-The problem for many organizations, including associations, is that they don’t put in this work.
+The problem for many organizations, including associations, is that they don’t put in the work to craft their true voice.
 It takes time to get it right, and it requires a process to understand how to distill a mission statement into a voice that empowers an entire staff.

 The right voice should feel like something every member of your organization might actually say—it’s the kind of thing that doesn’t deserve a shortcut.